Adaptation Approaches for Nearest Neighbor Language Models: Experiments

 \subsection{Models Used for Evaluation}

 Because our work is the first to explore the intersection of LM adaptation with semi-parametric LMs, we use relevant baselines from both individual methodologies to track our modeling improvements.
-We provide the pretraining \textbf{(w)$\kNN$} and adaptation \textbf{(a)$\kNN$} neighborhood retrieval perplexities for reference, to illustrate relevance of the pretraining domain to target domains and relationship between retrieval quality and datastore size.
-For the LM adaptation baseline, we compare against the performance of parametric finetuning with Adapaters \textbf{LM$_a$}.
+We provide the pretraining \textbf{(w)$\kNN$} and adaptation \textbf{(a)$\kNN$} neighborhood retrieval perplexities for reference\footnote[9]{\textbf{(w)$\kNN$} is obtained by putting $\lambda=0.9999$ in \Cref{eq:interpolation} to tackle cases where ground truth is not present in the retrieved neighborhood.}, to illustrate relevance of the pretraining domain to target domains and relationship between retrieval quality and datastore size.
+For the LM adaptation baseline, we compare against the performance of parametric finetuning with Adapters \textbf{LM$_a$}.
 For the semi-parametric LM baselines, we use two types of zero-shot evaluations of the $\kNNLM$.
-One applies zero-shot evaluation using the pretrained datastore \textbf{(w)$\kNN$} and the other evaluates using a datastore constructed out of the adaptation domain training data \textbf{(a)$\kNNLM$}.
+One applies zero-shot evaluation using the pretrained datastore \textbf{(w)$\kNNLM$} and the other evaluates using a datastore constructed out of the adaptation domain training data \textbf{(a)$\kNNLM$}.
 The latter strategy, also presented in \citet{khandelwal2019generalization}, to the best of our knowledge, is the only other work that utilizes adaptation data with $\kNNLM$s.

-Beyond these models, we perform extensive experimentation with different combinations of datastores to use for retrieval (Wikipedia - \textbf{(w)}, Adaptation training split - \textbf{(a)}, Both - \textbf{(w+a)}), types of parametric LMs (Pretrained LM - \textbf{LM}, Adapted LM - \textbf{LM$_a$}), and usage of Rescorers (Rescorer Used - \textbf{$\kNN_r$}, No Rescorer used - \textbf{$\kNN$}).
+Beyond these models, we perform extensive experimentation with different combinations of datastores to use for retrieval (Wikipedia - \textbf{(w)}, Adaptation training split - \textbf{(a)}, Both - \textbf{(w+a)}), types of parametric LMs (Pretrained LM - \textbf{LM}, Adapted LM - \textbf{LM$_a$}), and usage of Rescorers (Rescorer used - \textbf{$\kNN_r$}, No Rescorer used - \textbf{$\kNN$}).
 These combinations provide precise ablations of our adaptation component improvements and their interactions with one another.